Optimal Bound on the Combinatorial Complexity of Approximating Polytopes: Caps of the Polar

 Let $K$ denote a convex body.
 The goal of this section is to establish certain fundamental and novel relationships between $\eps$-width caps in $K$ and its polar $K^*$.
 Assuming $K$ satisfies certain fatness assumptions, we show that the base of a cap in $K$ and the base of a corresponding cap in $K^*$, treated as $(d-1)$-dimensional bodies, are roughly related as polars of each other.
 We establish this in Lemmas~\ref{lem:polars} and \ref{lem:dualcaps}.

 It will be useful to consider the notion of a cap in a dual setting (see, e.g., \cite{AFM12a,AFM12b}).
 Given a convex body $K$ and a point $z$ that is exterior to $K$, we define the \emph{dual cap} of $K$ with respect to $z$ to be the set of $(d-1)$-dimensional hyperplanes that pass through $z$ and do not intersect $K$'s interior (see Figure~\ref{f:dual-cap-def}).
+We can define the polar of a dual cap as the set of points that results by taking the polar of each hyperplane of the dual cap.
 If $K$ is full dimensional and contains the origin, it follows that a hyperplane $h$ lies in the dual cap if and only if the point $h^*$ lies on the base of the cap of $K^*$ defined by the hyperplane $z^*$.
-We can define the polar of a dual cap as the set of points that results by taking the polar of each hyperplane of the dual cap.

 The following lemma will be useful in proving Lemma~\ref{lem:dualcaps}, wherein we establish a polar relationship between the base of a cap in a convex body and the base of a corresponding cap in its polar.
 For the sake of concreteness, we state our results in terms of an arbitrary direction, which we call \emph{vertical}, and any hyperplane orthogonal to this direction is called \emph{horizontal}.
 Since the direction is arbitrary, there is no loss of generality.